jcsargis00/surfs_up/README.md

 #
 Summary Statistics for December
 #
 By repurposing the June Dataframe, data for the month of December in multiple years was extracted and prepped from the Measurements table in the hawaii.sqlite database.
-Summary statistics were generated from the June Dataframe and are shown below.
+Summary statistics were generated from the December Dataframe and are shown below.
 #
 ![Decstats](https://github.com/jcsargis00/surfs_up/blob/main/decstats.PNG)
 #